 (e) This Agreement may not be amended except by an amendment to this Agreement signed by each Party.
 Confirmations of Transactions under any Underlying Master Agreement shall not serve as an amendment.

 12. Notices.
 Any and all notices, statements, demands, or other communications under this Agreement shall be given by mail, facsimile transmission, electronic message system, or messenger, to the individuals and at the facsimile numbers, electronic message addresses, or other locations set forth below.
-Any notice, statement, demand, or other communication under this Agreement to be given by a Group or in respect of the Collateral may be given by the applicable Collateral Administrator.

 Address for notices or communications to Enron Group: